In Depth Patient Reports - default

 Additional Blood and Sputum Tests.
 Additional tests may be required if the physician suspects other medical problems.
 If the person has pneumonia, for instance, blood and sputum tests and cultures may be performed to determine the cause of infection.

 Bronchodilator Challenge.
 Using a bronchodilator can usually relieve the symptoms of asthma.
 However, patients with COPD typically have a limited response to bronchodilation.
 A bronchodilator challenge test may help distinguish between the two diseases.
-Some patients with COPD experience limited and temporary improvement in FEV1 30 - 45 minutes after inhaling medication from a metered dose inhaler.
+Some patients with COPD experience limited and temporary improvement in FEV1 30 to 45 minutes after inhaling medication from a metered dose inhaler.
 However, their airflow remains poor.

 The appropriate medications for COPD depend on its stage of severity, which is determined by the symptoms.
 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) has proposed a strategy that is widely accepted.
 GOLD categorizes COPD severity as follows: